Published on SeafoodSource.com

 How can we incentivize fishermen to be engaged in sustainability and be stewards of the better management of their resources when they themselves are not able to provide for their own families and often do not have access to the basic needs of human life?

-I have been told in passing that the seafood industry cannot be expected to “build roads” (or address infrastructure problems that are the responsibility of the government in place).
-Though I agree with that individual to a certain extent, can we as an industry truly talk about social responsibility and seafood sustainability without addressing these issues?
-Can we sign letters of support for a FIP that also pushes the government to address some of the infrastructure problems in order to be able to engage the fishermen to work towards sustainability?
+I have been told in passing that the seafood industry cannot be expected to “build roads” or address infrastructure problems that are the responsibility of the regional governments in place.
+Though I agree with that individual’s statement to a certain extent, can we as an industry truly talk about social responsibility and seafood sustainability without addressing these issues?
+Can’t we craft and sign letters of support for FIPs that also push the government to address some of the infrastructure problems in order to be able to engage the fishermen to work towards sustainability?

-Also, I don’t agree with the MSC trying to enter the social responsibility space and incorporate that into their certification scheme.
-Sometimes less is more and some organizations should focus on what they do best.
-Currently, MSC is THE standard for seafood sustainability and that’s what they should focus on.
-They should be more worried about how to make MSC accessible to small scale fisheries (or any fishery for that matter) which lack the resources to undergo a pre-assessment or full assessment.
-Actually, how about they work on relationship building and be seen as “fishery friendly” NGO and not another company trying to make a buck out of a certification (For some, “MSC” is the “He-Who-Must–Not-Be-Named”).
-Broadening the scope of their services just seems like a desperate attempt to stay current and to secure the longevity of their business model since not all fisheries can be certified (and some don’t even want to).
+As sustainability enters its new era, we should also look into what role certification bodies should play regarding social responsibility.
+I don’t agree with the Marine Stewardship Council trying to enter the social responsibility space and incorporate that into their certification scheme.
+Sometimes less is more, and some organizations should focus on what they do best.
+Currently, MSC is the standard for seafood sustainability and, as such, that’s what it should focus on.
+The organization should be more worried about how to make MSC accessible to small-scale fisheries (or any fishery for that matter) lacking in the resources to undergo a pre-assessment or full assessment.
+Broadening the scope of MSC services just seems like a desperate attempt to stay current and to secure the longevity of the organization’s business model, seeing as not all fisheries can be certified – and some don’t even want to be.